262 Valda

 262 Valda is a main belt asteroid that was discovered by Austrian astronomer Johann Palisa on 3 November 1886 in Vienna.
-The name was proposed by Bettina von Rothschild.
+The name was proposed by Bettina von Rothschild, though the origin of the name is unknown.

 Photometric observations of this asteroid from the Organ Mesa Observatory in Las Cruces, New Mexico, during 2010 gave a light curve with a period of 17.386 ± 0.001 hours and a brightness variation of 0.17 ± 0.02 magnitude.